Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

         strategy=DDPSpawnStrategy(find_unused_parameters=False),
     )

-When using DDP on a Multi-Node Cluster, set NCCL Parameters
+When using DDP on a Multi-node Cluster, set NCCL Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `NCCL <https://developer.nvidia.com/nccl>`__ is the NVIDIA Collective Communications Library which is used under the hood by PyTorch to handle communication across nodes and GPUs.
 There are reported benefits in terms of speedups when adjusting NCCL parameters as seen in this `issue <https://github.com/PyTorchLightning/pytorch-lightning/issues/7179>`__.
 In the issue we see a 30% speed improvement when training the Transformer XLM-RoBERTa and a 15% improvement in training with Detectron2.